 Design thinking is a process for solving complex problems and exploring innovation opportunities.
 By emphasizing speed, collaboration, and human-centred insights, the process often solves challenges much faster than traditional project delivery methods.

-With designing thinking, input from a variety of knowledgable perspectives is used to create realistic concepts of possible experiences.
-These concepts are tested quickly and iteratively with representative users before a final approach is determined.
+With design thinking, input from a variety of knowledgable perspectives is used to evaluate assumptions, generate ideas for potential solutions and test concepts with representative users before a final approach is determined.

 Initially, the process was born in the world of visual design but is now popularly used to transform how organizations develop products, services, and business strategy.
-By leveraging a step-by-step framework, a variety of business roles can be empowered to use creative tools that can quickly and effectively help with a wide range of initiatives.
+By leveraging a step-by-step design thinking framework, a variety of business and technical roles can be empowered with creative tools that quickly and effectively produce desirable solutions.